Cameron-j1/ChessAI/attempt_3/README.md

 ## Tips and Best Practices

-1. **Training:** Start with spatial attention models as they perform best
+1. **Training:** use spatial attention models as they perform the best
 2. **Data:** Use high-quality games (rating > 2000) for better training results
-3. **Memory:** Monitor RAM usage during training; reduce positions loaded if needed
+3. **Memory:** Monitor RAM usage when loading data in for training; reduce positions loaded if needed
 4. **Evaluation:** Test models against multiple opponents for robust evaluation
 5. **Checkpoints:** Keep multiple epoch checkpoints as later epochs may overfit